mak3-it-happ3n/Udacity-FEND-Project-4-Arcade-Game/README.md

 # Contribution, Licensing, Usage Information
 This project has been created purely for the purpose of the _Front-End Web Developer Nanodegree_ course at **UDACITY**.

-Optionally, you may want to include contribution, licensing, and usage information.
-Have a look at our course on the subject here: https://www.udacity.com/course/writing-readmes--ud777